cbillowes/curious-programmer-helium/content/posts/2019/2019-01-29-why-i-create-atomic-commits-in-git.md

 ## Why go atomic?

 Atomic commits are easer to:
-* **track** - I know exactly where in the history it is and what exists or was deployed before and after it.
-I can find all changes with a particular commit message or partial message if I am looking for multiple commits.
+* **track** - I know where they are in the history. `git log --oneline` shows me all commits. `git log --grep <pattern>` lets me find a commit based on a partial message. `git log <commit>` will jump to that commit and show previous commits.

-  `git log --oneline`
-  `git log --grep <pattern>`
-* **understand** - I've documented the change with a commit message or explained it further with a more detailed message.
+* **understand** - I document each change with a commit message and elaborate with an explanation if I need to.

-  `git show -s --format=%B <commit>`
-* **read** - it's a change focused on a single context making it smaller, simpler and easier to read.

-  `git show <commit>`
+* **read**: it's a change focused on a single context which makes it smaller, simpler and easier to read the patch `git show <commit>` or `git log <commit> -p`

-* **review** - as it is a small, focused, documented change, a reviewer should easily be able to follow the code and keep their sanity.
+* **review**: as it is a small, focused, documented change, a reviewer should easily be able to follow the code changes and keep their sanity.

-* **revert** - reverting an atomic change will not revert unrelated changes.
+* **revert** - reverting `git revert <commit>` an atomic commit will not revert unrelated changes like a monolithic commit would.
-  *Just be aware of any dependant changes that also need to be rolled back.*

-  `git revert <commit>`

----

 ## What do I do?